Dzerkalo Tyzhnia

 As of 2006, its print circulation was 57,000.

 Dzerkalo Tyzhnia offered political analysis, original interviews, and opinions on 32 pages.
-Originally published in Russian, since 2002 it was fully translated for the Ukrainian edition.
+Originally published in Russian (hence the Russian-language version of its name, Zerkalo Nedeli; Зеркало недели), since 2002 it was fully translated for the Ukrainian edition.
 Since 2001, main articles are also published in an online English-language version.
 All three language editions and archives are available online.

 The paper is nonpartisan, while strongly liberal-leaning by Ukrainian standards.
 It maintains high journalistic standards.
 Dzerkalo Tyzhnia is partially funded by Western non-governmental organizations.
 The paper is widely read and highly regarded among Ukrainian business and political elites which largely explains its political influence.

 In 2011, the newspaper changed owners and began to be published under the title «Information and Analytical Weekly "Mirror Weekly.
 Ukraine"».